ElectricMolasses/kingofredonions.github.io/README.md

 Animation is causing bar shadow to pop over the labels, and then disappear once animation completes.

+Large values relative to the height property will push through the ceiling of the graph.

+Ticks don't seem to show for high values, divs likely being collapsed into 0 height elements.

 ## Roadmap

 Certain functions need to be split into smaller pieces for readability/debugging.
 Notably the drawStackedBar function.

 Should add functionality to parse strings into the object provided they're JSON.
 Unsure whether or not js can do that itself at the moment.

+Rework relativeHeight function to work more appropriately with large values.

+Rework tick function to work with large values.

+Better animation choices for graph, as well as allowing user choice with options object, rather than hard coding them into CSS.

 ## Resources